benmvp/benmvp.com/content/posts/async-testing-with-enzyme-react/index.md

 heroCredit: 'Photo by [Kai Pilger](https://unsplash.com/@kaip)'
 ---

 Yesterday I wrote a blog post about how I would [choose React Testing Library over Enzyme](/blog/react-testing-library-over-enzyme/).
-At the end, I mentioned there were many other "nuances about [React Testing Library](https://testing-library.com/react) that help prevent you from testing implementation details."
+At the end, I mentioned that there were many other "nuances about [React Testing Library](https://testing-library.com/react) that help prevent you from testing implementation details."
 I was planning to just leave it at that, but today I ran into one such nuance while working in a codebase that used [Enzyme](https://enzymejs.github.io/enzyme/).
 And I just **had** to share it.

 It has to do with the complexity around testing async components with Enzyme.
 Let's say for example you had a component that had a form.
 And `onSubmit` of that form you make an API call to `POST` the form data.
 And when the successful response returns, you add a new item to a list.
 It could look something like this: